School Science Lessons

 Stoddard solvent, mineral spirits, mineral turpentine, turpentine substitute, petroleum spirits, solvent naphtha, varsol, dry cleaning fluid, in "Murlex", in "Brasso".

-White spirit is a mixture of aliphatic and alicyclic C7 to C12 hydrocarbons, (cleaning solvent, paint thinner, remove oil stains, clean oil-based paints from paint brushes).
+White spirit is a mixture of aliphatic and alicyclic C7 to C12 hydrocarbons, (solvent, paint thinner, remove oil stains, clean oil-based paints from paint brushes).

 Vinegar